SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: Implementation details

-\paragraph{Applying \name{} on LLMs} Since \name{} utilizes matrix-level operations on gradients, it can only be applied to 2D parameters.
-Therefore, in our experiments, we only apply $\name{}$ on all linear projection weights in transformer blocks.
+\paragraph{\name{} Settings and hyperparameters} Since \name{} utilizes matrix-level operations on gradients, it can only be applied to 2D parameters.
+Therefore, in our experiments, we only apply \name{} on all linear projection weights in transformer blocks.
 Similar to Galore \citep{Zhao2024GaLoreML}, the rest of the non-linear parameters still uses Adam as the default choice.
-Therefore, we follow the learning rate setup of Galore, where we fix a global learning rate 0.001 across all model sizes and all modules.
+Therefore, we follow the learning rate setup of Galore, where we fix some global learning rate across all model sizes and all modules.
 Then, for the linear projection modules where \name{} is applied, we simply apply a scaling factor $\alpha$ on top of the global learning rate.
-We choose $\alpha = 1$ for all model sizes except for 1.3 B case.
-This is because we observe that the optimal learning rate of Adam under 1.3B becomes smaller than 0.001, hence we also reduce the learning rate on \name{}, where we used $\alpha = 0.3$, resulting an effective learning rate of $0.0003$.
-Note that this choice is quite arbitrary, and it is not extensively grid-searched.
-This is to show how the method work out-of-the box, without extensive problem-specific tuning.
+For all \name{} variants, we adopt a \emph{lazy-tuning approach} (hyperparameters are set without extensive search), as detailed below.
+This helps to reduce the possibility of unfair performance distortion due to excessive tuning.